-“The improvement of understanding is for two ends: first, our own increase of knowledge; secondly, to enable us to deliver that knowledge to others.”
+“The improvement of understanding is for two ends: first, our increase of knowledge; secondly, to enable us to deliver that knowledge to others.”

 Surprisingly, we have lots of programming languages in existence, both those in current use and obsolete ones.
-Knowing more than one programming language is better, but without an in-depth understanding of their concepts and application.
+Knowing more than one programming language is better, but it’s useless without an in-depth understanding of its concepts and application.

 Regardless of the student’s level of aptitude starting out, the success to master one or multiple programming languages depends on oneself.
 In Coding Dojo, we believe that anyone can learn to code at their own pace with the right teachers, attitude, and learning environment.

-Around 1990-2000s, full stack development was synonymous with web development.
-This was due to user interfaces being simple and easy to make, developers around this era know how to work on both backend and frontend projects.
-Now, web development and full stack development have their own definition:
+Around 1990-2000s, full-stack development was synonymous with web development.
+This was due to user interfaces being simple and easy to make, developers around this era know how to work on both back-end and front-end projects.
+Now, web development and full-stack development have their own definition:

-- Web Development- a process associated with technology and website development for internet (public network) and intranet (private network).
-It involves web design, coding, testing and writing markup processes, etc.
+- Web Development- a process associated with technology and website development for Internet (public network) and intranet (private network).
+It involves web design, coding, testing, and writing markup processes, etc.

-- Full Stack Development- a web development process that involves both the front-end and back-end parts of an application.
+- Full-Stack Development- a web development process that involves both the front-end and back-end parts of an application.

-Here are some of the advantages and benefits of a full stack developer:
+Here are some of the advantages and benefits of a full-stack developer:

 - Easy to Upgrade

 Instead of hiring multiple developers, some companies prefer developers who can multitask.
 There’s a saying, “two is better than one.”
-So when you know both front-end and back-end, there’s a higher chance and more opportunity to land a job in the tech industry.
+So when you know both front-end and back-end, there’s a higher chance and more potential opportunity to land a job in the tech industry.
 And based on the project requirement, you can easily switch between back-end and front-end development.